 His well-balanced nature makes him a great addition to families with children.
 Despite being a small dog, his terrier genes make him a sturdy playmate.
 He’ll play his part in entertaining the kids, giving you some much-earned rest time.
 He loves to be part of the family gang and sees himself as an equal part of it, not the family pet.
 Not in a dominant way, but he loves to be the center of attention.

 This breed loves to cuddle and always needs full contact with their humans.
 He is also pleasant with strangers and loves attention.
 Although his friendly nature makes him a terrible guard dog, he is a great watchdog.
 You can count on him to announce the arrival of everyone, much better than any alarm bell you’ve ever had.

-Although bred from terrier ancestors and pit fighting, the Boston Terrier has very little prey drive compared to other terrier breeds.
+Although bred from terrier ancestors and pit fighting, Boston Terriers have very little prey drive compared to other terrier breeds.
 This makes him ideal for multi-pet households with cats and rodents.
 As long as he is socialized well, you can count on him to get along well with other dogs.

 Overall, he is a happy-go-lucky dog.
 The only gripe he has is being left alone for too long.
 So, he needs a family who can be home for most of the day.
 He doesn’t take kindly to being left alone all day and can suffer from anxiety.
 His destructive Bulldog genes will come into full effect and chew everything in sight.

 Size & Appearance